 Sometimes we see other measures such as a 3 month bond or even a longer dated bond used.
 These will of course usually give a slightly higher interest rate than the interbank lending rates which are an overnight rate.

 However the difference is not very much.
-Right now it is about 0.14% between the interbank lending rate and the 90 day Bank Bill Rate in New Zealand.
+Right now it is only 0.04% between the interbank lending rate and the 90 day Bank Bill Rate in New Zealand (Source).
 The important thing we are looking for in analysing real interest rates is the direction they are heading – the trend.

 So we’ll stick with the interbank rate.
 It also has the advantage of going a long way back compared to some New Zealand government bond data.

 The below chart shows real interest rates along with the local New Zealand Dollar gold price each quarter.
 (A reminder, real interest rates are the interbank lending rate, less the change in the Consumer Price Index (CPI) from a year prior).
 Our chart only goes back to 1985.
 As that is as far as the RBNZ monthly data on wholesale interest rates goes.
-The latest CPI data available is for the June Quarter.
-So the chart only runs until June 2020
+The latest CPI data available is for the December Quarter.
+So the chart runs until December 2020.

 Source: RBNZ, Stats NZ, World Gold Council